 The swells that roll in from the open ocean here can be relatively forceful along the edges of beautiful La Jolla Cove, so swimmers here are typically more experienced.
 The water temperature is also often a little colder than the average San Diego beach.
 Unlike other La Jolla beaches nearby, the dry sand area is very small at high tide.
 During low tides, however, some great La Jolla tide pools are revealed.

-It’s still a relatively popular spot for swimming, San Diego snorkeling and scuba diving, despite some trouble with pollution in recent years.
-It’s also home to many open water swimming events year round, including the Rough Water Swim.
+It’s still a relatively popular spot for swimming, San Diego snorkeling, and scuba diving, despite some trouble with pollution in recent years from the stormwater run-off after rains.
+It’s also home to many open-water swimming events year-round, including the Rough Water Swim.
+Bouys offshore mark distance for serious swimmers.

 However, surfers, beware.
 Because La Jolla Cove is within the Underwater Park, swimming devices like surfboards, boogie boards, and kayaks aren’t allowed.
 All sea animals are strictly protected here.
 Keep an eye out for the bright orange Garibaldi fish (California’s state fish), which is unusually common in the area.

-Fun fact: The water temperature in here is almost always cooler than in other areas of San Diego’s coastline because it faces out into much deeper, colder, water.
+Fun fact: The water temperature here is almost always cooler than in other areas of San Diego’s coastline because it faces out into much deeper, colder water.
 If you plan on tide pooling or swimming, be sure to check the tides and water temperature first.

-Parking and how to get there: La Jolla Cove Beach is located at 1100 Coast Blvd.
+Parking and how to get there: La Jolla Cove Beach is located at 1100 Coast Boulevard.
 Parking is typically difficult as the Cove is incredibly popular, but street parking is generally your best bet.
+You’ll find several paid lots on Prospect Street as well.

 La Jolla Cove hotels: One of my frequently asked questions where to stay in La Jolla near La Jolla Cove.
 My two favorites are La Valencia Hotel (across the street) and Grande Colonial (a few blocks away).
 They are both located on Prospect Street.